How to Grow and Care for Rubber Tree (Ficus elastica)

 They typically measure less than a quarter of an inch in length, and most frequently hide under leaves or along the midribs near the stem.

-After killing the adults and clearing the webs, use an insecticidal spray that is safe for home use or spray with neem oil every two to three weeks as needed.
+Use an insecticidal spray that is safe for home use or spray with neem oil every two to three weeks as needed.

 Read more about fighting a mealybug infestation here.